Zhong-Lab-UCSD/iMARGI-Docker/docs/source/technical_note.md

   [Get started with Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/#memory).

-- If you are using Docker Toolbox for Windows or macOS, which uses VirtualBox as backend, so you need to open VirtualBox, then stop default VM, Select it and click on settings, then make changes as you want.
+- If you are using Docker Toolbox for Windows or macOS, which uses VirtualBox as backend, so you need to open VirtualBox, then stop default VM, select it and click on settings, then make changes as you want.

 There isn't any limitation to Docker on Linux system, so don't worry about it.